What are signs of dehydration?

 If your urine looks pale like lemonade, it’s a good sign of hydration.
 If it’s dark like apple juice, it’s a sign of dehydration.

-Water, sports drinks, juice, milk popsicles are all acceptable sources.
+Water, sports drinks, juice, milk, and popsicles are all acceptable sources.
 One may work better or worse for one athlete than another.
 Find what works for you and stay hydrated.
 By the time you feel thirsty, your body is already dehydrated.

 Water or Sports drink?